-So instead of creating clients and coaching, they keep reading blogs on blogging, listening to podcasts on “how to use social media” or take more marketing workshop in an attempt to “attract more clients.”
+Instead of creating clients and coaching, they keep reading blogs on blogging, listening to podcasts on “how to use social media” or watch more marketing webinars in an attempt to “attract more clients.”

 Now, I’ve certainly had my share of clients begin a coaching relationship from my podcast and newsletter, but if that’s all I relied on, I would be in deep trouble.

 Make bold offers.
 Ask for business directly.
 Be brave.
-Be an example for your clients on how to model a good sales conversation.
+Be an example for your clients on how to model a good enrollment conversation.

-If you truly believe in the power of your craft, it is a disservice to NOT make an offer to someone when you hear them complain about something that you can help them with.
+If you truly believe in the power of coaching, it is a disservice to NOT make an offer to someone when you hear them tell you about something that you can help them with.